What Is a Traumatic Brain Injury?

 later on.
 Symptoms can be delayed for hours untilt he swelling puts pressure

 on the brain and the victim suddenly suffers from serious symptoms of

 brain injury.
 Act quickly if you believe that you or someone you know

 TBI can cause life-threatening damage to the brain, leading to:

 - Loss of consciousness

 - Emotional instability

 - Memory loss

-Traumatic brain injuries can have a profound effect on quality of life,
+Traumatic brain injuries can have a lasting negative effect on a victim's

-Our Greenville injury attorneys work on a contingency fee basis, which means we only get paid if we recover
+Our attorneys work on a contingency fee basis, which means we only get paid if we win.

 free initial consultations.